 This page summarises and links to some of the key resources and information that we work with in supporting community responses to sniffing in Central Australia.

-The Australian Drug Foundations inhalants webpage is a good source of up to date information about the health effects of Inhalants, treatment and support options and recent research.
+The National Drug & Alcohol Research Centre (NDARC) is a good source of up to date information about the health effects of Inhalants, treatment and support options and recent research.
 The content here will be of use to parents & teachers, alcohol and other drug (AOD) workers and other professionals assisting users of inhalants.

 Volatile Substance Misuse- A Review of Interventions 2008 by Peter d'Abbs and Sarah McLean is an excellent source of information about the various ways communities, governments, families and other stakeholders have tried to reduce the damage caused by sniffing.
 The paper looks at the strengths and weaknesses of various approaches, in a variety of contexts including remote Indigenous Communities.